MelonIs45/GitDownloader/README.md

-## GitDownloader
+## GithubDownloader
-GitHub CLI utility that lets you download repositories' release assets without the need of opening a browser and searching
+A GitHub CLI utility that lets you download repositories' release assets without the need of opening a browser and searching

 **Features:**
 * Lists all you might need to know when choosing the repository and release asset.